HandsOnDataViz/leaflet-storymaps-with-google-sheets/README.md

 Email us at [HandsOnDataViz@gmail.com](handsondataviz@gmail.com) if you need assistance with updating your code.

 ## Credits (and licenses)
-Developed by [Ilya Ilyankou](https://github.com/ilyankou) and [Jack Dougherty](https://github.com/jackdougherty) with support from Trinity College, CT.
+Developed by [Ilya Ilyankou](https://github.com/ilyankou) and [Jack Dougherty](https://github.com/jackdougherty) with support from Connecticut Humanities and Trinity College, CT.
 Inspired by Code for Atlanta mapsfor.us (2016) https://github.com/codeforatlanta/mapsforus (BSD-3-Clause).
 Adapted from MUX Lab, Map Effects 100: https://github.com/muxlab/map-effects-100, see http://muxlab.github.io/map-effects-100/Leaflet/11_scroll-driven-map-navigation.html.

 We use [Google Sheets API version 4](https://developers.google.com/sheets/api), with these open-source components: